How to Backup Your Computer?

 by Bridget.Giacinto, on Jun 6, 2014 9:35:49 AM

-I'm not going to lecture you on all of the reasons why you need to back up your computer, because you already know you should.
-Instead, I want to focus on what you need to do in order to keep your files protected.
-Ultimately you want to be in a place where a hard drive failure, or lost computer will not wreck your entire world.
+No one wants to lose their data, so my goal is not to give you all the reasons why you need to back up your computer, because you already know you should.
+Instead, I want to focus on how to backup your computer and what you need to do in order to keep your files protected.
+Ultimately you want to be in a place where a hard drive failure, or lost computer will not wreck your entire world, leaving you scrambling for what to do next.
 If your computer fails, for whatever reason, you will have a means to get your files back if you just follow a few simple steps, which I have outlined below.

 I would love to say that there is a simple one click "Backup" button on your computer that will magically backup all of the files, but in reality that just isn't the case.
 It may not be a single button, but it is easier than you may think.
 Let's walk through the steps together.

 How to Backup Your Computer in 3 Simple Steps: